LONDON

 About Piclo

-[This notice was update on 26th March, 2024]
+[This notice was updated on 15th October, 2024]

 Piclo’s mission is to decarbonise the grid.
 We develop software solutions that make our energy networks smarter, flexible and more sustainable.
 Piclo Max, our market access platform, enables flex sellers (such as EV and battery owners) to access all electricity markets from one place.
 Piclo Flex, our flexibility services marketplace, enables flex buyers (system operators) to source flexible electricity from flex sellers during times of high demand or low supply.